Late-starting candidate Deval Patrick lays out policy vision

 One of the central issues in the campaign is climate change, but Patrick offers few details.
 He says only that “developing solar, wind and other generation alternatives, as well as ever better strategies for energy efficiency, is essential to moving quickly to a carbon-free future.”

 Patrick entered the primary in early November, long after his opponents had released detailed policy proposals, He has spent the past month building campaign staff and raising money.
-With about six weeks to go until the New Hampshire primary, where Patrick hopes for a strong showing, he faces a truncated window to catch up on policy and to get his name out to voters.
+In New Hampshire, where Patrick hopes for a strong showing in the Feb.
+11 primary, he faces a truncated window to catch up on policy and to get his name out to voters.

+The Democrats’ latest primary debate Thursday in Los Angeles was going on with Patrick, but he said he thinks the debate rules will change in January and hopes “they change in a way that is more inclusive.”

+“I hope more than that that they change the format so it actually serves as a way to communicate with voters and not sort of as a cage fight among Democrats,” Patrick said.